Definition of Blount’s Disease

 - The early form is presented at 1–3 years of age when the child starts to ambulate.

-- The juvenile form occurs in 4–10 years of age.
+- The juvenile form occurs at 4–10 years of age.

 - The adolescent form is presented when the child is above 10 years of age.